-- A parent providing care for a disabled family member living in the home, provided that there is medical documentation to support the need for the parent to remain in the home to care for the disabled family member. - An individual in a family receiving MOE-funded assistance under an approved Tribal TANF program.
+A parent providing care for a disabled family member living in the home, provided that there is medical documentation to support the need for the parent to remain in the home to care for the disabled family member. • An individual in a family receiving MOE-funded assistance under an approved Tribal TANF program.

-Further clarification on work-eligible individuals has been provided in additional instructions to CWDs as follows:
+Further clarification on work-eligible individuals has been provided in additional instructions to county welfare departments as follows:

-• Disabled means either the individual is receiving benefits from State Disability Insurance, Worker's Compensation Temporary Disability Insurance, In-Home Supportive Services, or the Supplemental Security Income /State Supplementary Program (SSI/SSP), or the individual has provided verification from a doctor of his or her disability.
+- Disabled means the individual is receiving benefits from State Disability Insurance, Worker's Compensation Temporary Disability Insurance, In-Home Supportive Services, or the State Supplementary Program.
 For adult family members, disabled also means the individual is temporarily disabled and the disability is expected to last at least 30 days and significantly impairs the individual's ability to be regularly employed or participate in activities.
 For family members who are children, the disability significantly impairs his or her ability to participate in school activities.
-In addition to providing verification from a doctor of his or her disability, the individual will be required to actively seek treatment, if appropriate, as verified by a doctor.

-- Family member means the individual is a relative living in the household.
-A relative may be any relation by blood, marriage or adoption who is within the fifth degree of kinship to the dependent child, as defined in CDSS Manual of Policies and Procedures Section 82-808. - Describe verification procedures for ensuring the accuracy in reporting of work-eligible individuals on the TANF Data Report and the SSP-MOE Data Report, including: - The correct reporting of the Work Participation Status of all adult (or minor child head of-household) family members. - The proper identification of TANF Families for inclusion in only the overall work participation rate or the overall and two-parent work participation rates, or exclusion from both the overall and two-parent work participation rates.
+In addition to providing verification from a doctor of his or her disability, the individual will be required to actively seek treatment, if appropriate, as verified by a doctor. - Family member means the individual is a relative living in the household.
+A relative may be any relation by blood, marriage or adoption who is within the fifth degree of kinship to the dependent child, as defined in CDSS Manual of Policies and Procedures Section 82-808. - 2.
+Describe verification procedures for ensuring the accuracy in reporting of work-eligible individuals on the TANF Data Report and the SSP-MOE Data Report, including: - The correct reporting of the Work Participation Status of all adult (or minor child head of-household) family members and - The proper identification of TANF Families for inclusion in only the overall work participation rate or the overall and two-parent work participation rates, or exclusion from both the overall and two-parent work participation rates.

-The samples that are used for federal data reporting purposes are pulled based on the TANF and SSP-MOE Sampling Plans using the identified populations (i.e., All Families and Two-Parents) by aid type.
-Safety net and non-recipient parents living with a child receiving assistance are also included in the samples.
+The sample that is used for federal data reporting purposes is pulled based on the TANF Sampling Plan using the identified populations (i.e., All Families and Two-Parents) by aid type.
+Safety net and child-only cases are also included in the sample.

-After the sample is drawn, accuracy is verified at both the county and state levels.
+After the sample is drawn, accuracy is verified at both the county and State levels.
 The work participation status is verified at the time the county gathers documentation to review the case.
-When the case is returned to the state, state reviewers perform an additional check of work participation status.
+When the case is returned to the State, State reviewers perform an additional check of work participation status.

-TANF and SSP-MOE families are identified for exclusion from the work participation rates or inclusion in the overall work participation rate by county staff while reviewing the sample cases.
-At the state level, reviewers perform additional reviews of cases included in the sample.
+TANF families are identified for exclusion from the work participation rates or inclusion in the overall work participation rate by county staff while reviewing the sample cases.
+At the State level, reviewers perform additional reviews of cases included in the sample.

 The current data architecture involves splitting and distributing case data to designated Case Review Agencies and merging collected data back into a single database.
-At any given time, cases within the case database are distributed across multiple computer systems and locations across the state.
-The current technical architecture includes case review agency workstations for case reviews, repository where dialup modems are used to transmit cases, state local area network, and state case database.
-The state samples TANF and SSP-MOE cases, and then produces skeleton files that include data that is sorted and transmitted to the case review agencies.
-The agencies complete the case reviews, which are collected by the state via the repository.
-The state electronically transmits the completed cases to ACF.
+At any given time, cases within the case database are distributed across multiple computer systems and locations across the State.
+The current technical architecture includes case review agency workstations for case reviews, repository where dialup modems are used to transmit cases, State local area network, and State case database.
+The State samples TANF cases, and then produces skeleton files that include data that is sorted and transmitted to the case review agencies.
+The agencies complete the case reviews, which are collected by the State via the repository.
+The State transmits the completed cases to ACF via modem.